-US ramping up Covid-19 genome sequencing to track variants, CDC director says - Local News 8
+US ramping up COVID-19 genome sequencing to track variants, CDC director says - Local News 8

 And while it would be good to prioritize teachers for vaccines, he said, “I don’t think it’s necessarily a prerequisite.
 I think schools have demonstrated that they can open safely if they’ve taken precautions in the classroom.”

-About 62,000 New York City middle school students who opted for in-person learning will be returning to the classroom February 25, according Department of Education Deputy Press Secretary Danielle Filson.
+About 62,000 New York City middle school students who opted for in-person learning will be returning to the classroom February 25, according Danielle Filson, a spokeswoman for the city’s education department.
 Teachers and staff will return the day before to prepare.

-Those teachers returning to the classroom are being prioritized for vaccine access at city hubs from February 12 to 21 and over midwinter recess, the city’s Department of Education Chancellor Richard Carranza said.
+Those teachers returning to the classroom are being prioritized for vaccine access at city hubs from February 12 to 21 and over midwinter recess, said Education Chancellor Richard Carranza.

 Comments